 Herbivore treatment and experimental setup

 The herbivore treatment consisted of adding three 4th instar larvae onto plants (sender plants).
 For controls, sender plants were left undamaged.
-Two principal experimental setups were used to determine the kinetics of herbivore-induced plant volatile (HIPV) emissions in both sender plants (damaged by herbivores) and receiver plants (exposed to HIPVs from sender plants).
+Two principal experimental setups were used to determine the kinetics of herbivore-induced plant volatile (HIPV) emissions in both sender plants (damaged by herbivores) and receiver plants (exposed to HIPVs from sender plants):

 Preparation of (Z)-3-hexenyl acetate dispensers

 (Z)-3-hexenyl acetate dispensers were prepared as previously described with modifications [7,10].
-In brief, 1.5-ml glass vials (Ø×H 11.6 × 32 mm) containing ca. 100 mg glass wool were filled with 200 µl (Z)-3-hexenyl acetate (>98%; Sigma-Aldrich, Buchs, Switzerland) diluted 50 fold in EtOH and sealed with screw caps containing a rubber septum.
+In brief, 1.5-ml glass vials (Ø×H 11.6 × 32 mm) containing ca. 100 mg glass wool were filled with 200 µl (Z)-3-hexenyl acetate (HAC; >98%; Sigma-Aldrich, Buchs, Switzerland) diluted 50 fold in EtOH and sealed with screw caps containing a rubber septum.
 The caps were pierced with a 1-µl glass capillary and sealed with PTFE tape.
 Vials were then covered with aluminum foil and equilibrated for at least 5 days before using.
 The (Z)-3 isomers of all GLVs measured in this study (hexenyl acetate, hexenal, and hexen-1-ol) are known to be bioactive [8,43] and interconvertible, with hexenal and hexenyl acetate for instance being transformed into hexen-1-ol.
 As such, we designed the dispensers to emit a molar concentration of HAC comparable to the molar concentration of all (Z)-3 GLVs emitted by herbivore-infested plants.
 HAC dispensers emitted HAC at a rate of 4.68 (±0.40 SD) nmol/hr and maize seedlings infested with 3 4th-instar S. exigua larvae emitted all GLVs at a rate of 1.94 nmol/hr (±0.25 SD).
 Of note, GLV emissions induced by caterpillars vary over time, and can be more than 2-fold higher than the average during times of strong active feeding (Supplemental Fig 4).
 Thus, the release rate of the dispensers is within the plant’s physiological range.

-Volatile emissions were collected using setup 1 and 2.
-Volatile profiling was measured with a high-throughput platform comprised of a proton transfer reaction time-of-flight mass spectrometer (PTR-ToF-MS; Tofwerk, Switzerland) and an automated headspace sampling system (Abon Life Sciences, Switzerland) supplied with clean airflow (0.8 L min−1).
+Volatile emissions were sampled using setup 1 and 2.
+Volatile profiling was measured with a high-throughput platform comprised of a proton transfer reaction time-of-flight mass spectrometer (PTR-ToF-MS; Tofwerk, Switzerland) and an automated headspace sampling system (Abon Life Sciences, Switzerland) supplied with clean airflow (0.8 L min-1).
 An outlet on receiver plants was accessible to the autosampler/PTR-ToF-MS system.
-The PTR-ToF-MS system drew air at 0.1 L min−1.
+The PTR- ToF-MS system drew air at 0.1 L min-1.
 Between samples, a zero gas measurement was performed for 3 s to avoid contamination.
 At each time point volatiles were continuously measured for 15-25 s and averaged to a single mean per sample.
-Complete mass spectra (0-500 m/z) were recorded in positive mode at ca. 10 Hz.
+Complete mass spectra (0- 500 m/z) were recorded in positive mode at ca. 10 Hz.
 The PTR was operated at 100 °C and an E/N of approximately 120 Td.
 The volatile data extraction and processing were conducted using Tofware software package v3.2.2 (Tofwerk, Switzerland).
 Protonated compounds were identified based on their molecular weight + 1.
-During volatile collection LED lights (DYNA, heliospectra) were placed ca. 80 cm above the glass cylinders and provided light at ca. 300 μmol m−2 s −1.
-Identical light:dark cycle timing as the greenhouse for plant growth was used.
+During volatile collection LED lights (DYNA, heliospectra) were placed ca. 80 cm above the glass cylinders and provided light at ca. 300 μmol m-2 s -1.
+Identical light : dark cycle timing as in the greenhouse for plant growth was used.
 In order to quantify GLVs emitted from herbivore-infested plants and HAC dispensers, we collected total volatile emissions for 1 hr using an identical volatile collection and analysis method described in Erb et al., 2015.
 In brief, volatiles were collected in Super-Q adsorbent traps, which were then eluted in dichloromethane and injected into a GC-MS (Agilent, USA).
 Compound identities were confirmed with mass spectroscopy analysis and similarity to library matches (NIST search 2.2 Mass Spectral Library, USA).
 Emission rates of the Z-3 isomers of GLVS were quantified using a standard curve with synthetic compounds.

 Foliar terpene pools and gene expression